xavierolivenza/CastleZork/README.md

 quit->to quit the game

-## History
+## Changelog

-17-03-2016 -> Take the gold first release with all rooms and movement, look, open, close, help and quit commands.
+16-03-2016 -> Take the gold first release with all rooms and movement, look, open, close, help and quit commands.

 ## Credits